 • The City of Toronto remains committed to nurturing the next generation of film makers and working with educational institutions that require their students to apply for film permits as academic exercises.

-• Student film makers applying for permits as part of school work must apply using their school name as the production company name and provide to the film office a copy of their educational institution’s certificate of insurance.
+• Student film makers applying for permits as part of school work must apply using their school name as the production company name and provide to the Film Office with a copy of their educational institution’s certificate of insurance.

 • Film makers who are post-secondary students but applying for commercial film permits for projects not associated with their academic work must provide a certificate of insurance separate from their educational institution’s certificate of insurance.
 The production company name on their application form must match the production company named on their certificate of insurance.